r1700/depark/README.md

 ## 📄 License

 This project is private and proprietary.
-Unorized copying, distribution, or use is strictly prohibited.
+Unauthorized copying, distribution, or use is strictly prohibited.